 The Contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
+The Rehabilitation and Landscape Plan, as well as the Plant Species List, must be complied with during the rehabilitation of the site.
 On completion of the project or phase, all areas impacted by the construction activities must be reinstated and/or rehabilitated to the satisfaction of the ECO with emphasis on the following:

-- Immediately after the demolition of the camp site, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO.
+- Immediately after the demolition of the camp site, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO.